 Six models of the CW-21B are/were available in 1/72:

 Rareplanes issued a vacform kit, kit number 01007, which can be built as the CW-21 prototype NX19441 or a CW-21B.
 I had an opportunity to inspect this model, unbuilt, in its packaging, courtesy of Hans Berfelo.
 Very noticeable is Rareplanes' concept of showing all rivets (even the flush ones) as engraved rivets.
 The complete model is done this way.
 This makes an extremely 'busy' model, which I didn't like much!
 Secondly I noted a much wider canopy, perhaps even 50% wider than the MPM canopy.
 I severely doubt whether this is correct.
 The fuselage shape behind the cockpit is a bit more circular, which looked better to me than MPM's highly elliptical shape.
 The fuselage shows a sharp kink at the cowling-fuselage transition, perhaps a bit too much.
 I liked the execution of the fin-rudder connection; this has a nice three-dimensional shape as opposed to the rather flush and featureless MPM tail.
 The wing root fillet looked more realistic to me (MPM's being too short).
-Jerzy-Wojtek shows his model on the Britmodeller forum.
+Jerzy-Wojtek shows his model on the Britmodeller forum, and Mitch K shows one under construction on the same forum.

 MAI (Model Aire International) issued a resin kit (#009) with a vac canopy, possibly without decals, can be built as the CW-21 or the CW-21B.
 Discontinued in 1998.
 Tom Young of MAI wrote about it: 'Our (MAI) CW-21 was pretty bad, but you would really have to see what we had to start with!
 The master was so bad that we refused to pay the second half of the fee unless the guy did it right.
 Never heard from him again.
 The engine was far too big to fit in the cowling, trench like panel lines, about 75% had to be done over and we were still unhappy.
 Customers seemed to like it, but the arrival of the MPM kit was a relief.'